EnviroDIY/LearnEnviroDIY/_episodes/01-ArduinoBasics.md

 **[Adafruit Learn Arduino](https://learn.adafruit.com/series/learn-arduino) by Simon Monk**, lessons 0, 2, 6
-NOTE: You will need additional parts from an [Arduino Uno Starter Kit](https://www.amazon.com/gp/product/B00BT0NDB8) or an [Adafruit Metro 328 Starter Pack](https://www.adafruit.com/product/3345).
+NOTE: You will need additional parts, such as those included with either an [Arduino Uno Starter Kit](https://www.amazon.com/gp/product/B00BT0NDB8), an [Adafruit Metro 328 Starter Pack](https://www.adafruit.com/product/3345), or a [Sparkfun RedBoard Tinker Kit](https://www.sparkfun.com/products/14556).

 - [Arduino Lesson 0.
 Getting Started](https://learn.adafruit.com/lesson-0-getting-started)
   - A look at all the parts of the starter kit.
 Describes a breadboard anatomy.
 (You will be using breadboards to test sensor wiring prior to soldering for your deployments.)
 Repeats how to install Arduino software, so you can skip that part.